 Human brains form habits through repetition.
 Unfortunately, when our neurons habitually fire in the same patterns from stressors, we lose the ability to distinguish between real danger and a routine life stressor.
-The youth that MBA serves have had a consistent overload of toxic stress.
+The populations that MBA serves have had a consistent overload of toxic stress.
 It “crashes” their systems and makes the autonomic nervous system’s “flight or fight” reaction much more likely.
-For youth who suffer from trauma, these misplaced reactions become chronic and habitual.
+For those who suffer from trauma, these misplaced reactions become chronic and habitual.

 The MBA Project’s Solution: Mindfulness and Emotional Awareness